minirust/specr/minitest/README.md

 # minitest

-`minitest` is the Minirust test suite.
+`minitest` is the MiniRust test suite.

 Use `./cov.sh` for the test coverage.